GEOG - Geography

 Survey of the world's major geographic regions, synthesizing their unique physical conditions, economic and political character, and distinctive cultures.
 Emphasis is placed upon the historical influences and contemporary trends that help explain current problems and conditions, and how these factor influence cultural diversity.
 Satisfies UNR social science core curriculum.

-Enrollment Requirements: Prerequisite: Completion of or concurrent enrollment in ENG 98 or qualifying English placement score.
+Enrollment Requirements: Prerequisite: Completion of ENG 100, ENG 101, or ENG 113, or concurrent enrollment of ENG 100 or qualifying English placement score.

 GEOG 210 - Introduction to Geotechnology Units: 3